-Highway Department: The following description is provided from the Town of Chester 2015 Master Plan.
+Highway Department: The following description is provided from the Town of Chester 2015 Master Plan, which was updated by the Planning Coordinator in December of 2017.

 The former firehouse on Chester Street serves as the center of the Highway Department's activities.
 The building is used for motor vehicle maintenance and as a place for drivers to take a break when plowing Chester's roads.
 The construction of a new salt-shed in 2003 on Dump Road freed up the former salt shed on Route 102 (Raymond Road) for storage purposes.
 The new shed has three bays for salt, salt/sand mix, and sand storage.
-Added to the shed is a heated bay for the storage of a truck and equipment.

-The Department has two full-time employees and one part-time winter employee who perform all the day to day departmental duties.
+Since construction, a heated bay has been added to the shed for the storage of a truck and equipment.
+The Department has two full-time employees and one part-time winter employee who perform the day-to-day departmental duties.
 Winter maintenance, grading, mowing and tree removal are all contracted out to private subcontractors.
 Current department owned equipment includes mobile radios and portables, one repeater system (radio), a 2015 freight liner dump truck with a plow wing and sander, a 2012 550 dump truck with a plow and sander and a 2000 Komatsu WB 140 backhoe.

 The department needs to build a new highway garage on Dump Road, near the new salt storage shed, to consolidate their operations within one location.
-Similar to many other Town departments, the Highway Department needs additional personnel increasing staff to four (4) full-time employees.
+Similar to other Town departments, the Highway Department needs additional personnel increasing staff to four (4) full-time employees.